 Warm weather is just around the corner which makes this the perfect time of year to begin planting a garden.
-Working in the garden is relaxing, a great form of exercise and adds to aesthetics of your yard, plus you get lots of yummy home-grown veggies!
+Working in the garden that has a proper stormwater management is relaxing, a great form of exercise and adds to aesthetics of your yard, plus you get lots of yummy home-grown veggies!
 But why stop here?
 Knock two birds out with one stone, and also add plants that serve as healthy food sources for honey bees, native bees and other native pollinators.

-The first step is selecting an ideal location for your garden if you don’t have a plot laid out already.
+The first step is selecting an ideal location for your garden if you don’t have a plot laid out already and you can click here to know the expert’s point of view.
 Most of the plants that pollinators find appealing require full sunlight.
 I know it is not always possible to have this depending on your location, but partial to full sun is best.
 Even if you do not have a yard to cultivate you can plant flowers in window boxes or plant vegetables in clay pots and place them on your patio, porch or deck.
 I know from personal experience that tomatoes and bell peppers grow very well in clay pots as long as you water them once a day (or sometimes twice depending on how dry and hot it is).
 If you have the room, plant a fruit tree and yield peaches, apples or pears year after year.

 - Bee balm